Juloos/GreenFaaS-ML-Prototype/README.md

 # GreenFaaS ML Prototype
-Testing whether it is viable to estimate the energy consumption of a faas workload using machine model on the initial request.
+Testing whether it is viable to estimate the energy consumption of a faas workload using machine learning model on the initial request.

 # Running OpenWhisk